dmidlo/histdata.com-tools/docs/cross-currency-reconciliation-contracts.md

 The group refuses when:

 - a required symbol stream is missing;
-- a relationship has no exact event-time support;
+- a relationship has no support under its exact or explicitly bounded join;
-- an observed-only residual exceeds its spread-aware tolerance;
+- a residual involving at least one synthetic event still exceeds its spread-aware tolerance after permitted projection;
 - the required synthetic projection exceeds its configured hard limit;
 - a projected quote would be invalid; or
 - post-projection validation or anchor preservation fails.

 Refused results retain the available unchanged streams and bounded failure reasons.
 They cannot be presented as partially successful triangle products.
+Observed-only residual exceedances remain immutable, nonblocking source-quality evidence in the relationship and conditioned-slice summaries.
+They never authorize an observed quote mutation, and they do not excuse an incoherent synthetic quote.

 ## Conditioned residual evidence